“Denmark is like a secret little place with its own special language.”helena Christensen

 Duolingo-Language Lesson Audio lessons that help improve your listening and speaking skills.
 Find on your local app store.

 Google Translate We used this often to practice proper pronunciations of Danish words.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
 If needed, you can enter text in English, and it will speak back in Danish to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Denmark travel resource?
 Share your favorites in the comments section at the bottom of this page or